 These days, thanks to social media, it is quite easy to establish yourself as an ‘expert’ in an area by sharing your wealth of knowledge on various platforms.
 However, social media credibility often depends on cool graphics and flashy videos rather than real knowledge and the drawback is that people can often make themselves come across as more proficient than they are if they are tech-savvy – a drawback for those of us who care more about the quality of the content and aren’t so keen to be in the spotlight.

 That said, it is important to want to show yourself and not hide behind a fantasy picture and witchy alias if you want to gain the status of trusted advisor – and you really ought to strive for no less if you wish for a life-long career as a Tarot reader.

 This is also common sense.
-How much do you need to pay your bills and have enough left over for leisure activities and recreation, as well as putting some money aside for a rainy day.
-If you find it tricky to make these sort of calculations, you need to get in touch with your local start-up support agency and talk to a business advisor.
+How much do you need to pay your bills and have enough left over for leisure activities and recreation, as well as putting some money aside for a rainy day?
+If you find it tricky to make these sorts of calculations, you need to get in touch with your local start-up support agency and talk to a business advisor.